TotallyInformation/node-red-contrib-infocache/docs/design.md

 - Allow replay in reverse order?
 - Button to manually clear the cache (possibly several buttons to clear the full cache or a topic/client/user)?
 - Option to auto-clear if store or variable name is changed?
+- Maybe add cache-control:NEW to allow sending only of cached messages since the last cache-control:REPLAY or NEW.
+- Allow the replay delay time to be changed in the admin ui
+- Cache messages for a maximum time (in seconds)
+- Reset after replay if desired